Mail service - BlueCat Integrity - 9.5.0

 9.5.0

-Users can configure the Address Manager mail service to send email using a particular SMTP host.
-New in Address Manager v9.5.0, users can configure the mail service with an SMTP username and password for authentication.
+Users can configure the Address Manager mail service to send email to a particular SMTP host.
+If the server has been upgraded to Address Manager v9.5.4, users can also enable SMTP TLS encryption (SMTP with STARTTLS) to send secure SMTP traffic over port 587.

 Users can view current mail settings and modify them as needed.
 To view current mail settings, enter show mail from Main Session mode, or enter mail service configuration mode with configure mail, then enter show.